 - Storage?
 Will you have extra storage space for bikes, kayaks, paddle boards?

 - Management?
 Is the association managed by a qualified professional company?

 - Rent?
 Do association rules limit your ability to rent the unit?

 - Age restricted: Is this a 55+ community?
 Make sure to check who can buy.

 - Restrictions?
 Will restriction prevent you from changing visible elements and alterations to the building?

 Depending on your personal situation and preferences, there can be more important questions to ask.
 This is a pretty good list of the most important questions to ask.
 We helped many buyers with a Condo purchase.
-We have learned from each and every transaction and have accumulated a lot of experience of the years.
+We have learned from each transaction and have accumulated a lot of experience of the years.
 We always stay abreast of any new developments and can help you navigate through the entire transaction.
 Don’t hesitate to contact us with your personal questions.